ashbin-jaison/proactive-forecasting/README.md

 # Proactive Forecast Visualisations, Wind Power & Shipping Route Forecasting

-This project provides an interactive platform for exploring wind power forecasts at user-specified wind park locations **and along shipping routes**.
+This project provides an interactive platform for exploring wind power forecasts at user-specified wind park locations and another platform for exploring weather along shipping routes.
-It **streams the latest forecast data from GFS and MEPS** (directly from MET Norway’s THREDDS servers) and makes interactive visualizations for decision making.
+It streams the latest forecast data from GFS and MEPS (directly from MET Norway’s THREDDS servers and GFS OPeNDAP) and makes interactive visualizations for decision making.
+Additionally, the project includes key visualizations for operational meteorology and GNSS applications.

 ## Features